Odd but Error-Free FastTwoSum: More General Conditions for FastTwoSum as an Error-Free Transformation for Faithful Rounding Modes: Conclusion and Future Work

 This paper identifies more general conditions than previously known in literature that ensure FastTwoSum is an EFT for all faithful rounding modes.
 Specifically, we identify new properties of operands that ensure the rounding error $\delta = a+b - \circ(a+b)$ is in $\mathbb{F}$.
 Our conditions enable EFTs for operands with large magnitude differences for all faithful rounding modes (even when the operands' exponent difference is nearly double the available precision).
 Hence, our EFT guarantees for FastTwoSum are applicable to a wide range of inputs, thereby offering improved precision over previously established conditions.

 This paper also presents EFT conditions tailored to $\ro$.
 We leverage $\ro$'s parity-based rounding behavior to identify sufficient requirements for both $\delta \in \mathbb{F}$ and $x+y = a+b$.
-We observe that FastTwoSum can serve as an EFT under $\ro$ without restricting the magnitude or the sign of the smaller operand, which highlights $\ro$'s versatility over directed rounding modes.
+We observe that when the larger operand has an odd significand, FastTwoSum can serve as an EFT under $\ro$ without restricting the magnitude or the sign of the smaller operand, which highlights $\ro$'s versatility over directed rounding modes.
 By analyzing a bounded floating-point model, we also examine $\ro$'s saturation property and its enabling of EFTs.
 We leverage these findings to identify conditions for error-free floating-point splittings under $\ro$.

 FastTwoSum-based splitting facilitates more sophisticated EFTs such as integer rounding~\cite{jeannerod:fp-split:arith:2018}, correctly rounded summation~\cite{rump:accsum-1:siam:2008}~\cite{rump:accsum-2:siam:2009}, and accurate dot-products~\cite{ozaki:ozaki-scheme:2012}.
 To leverage EFT guarantees, most algorithms based on FastTwoSum require $\rn$ as the default rounding mode.
 We expect our findings to aid the development of advanced EFTs for other standard rounding modes as well as emerging alternatives such as $\ro$.
 Applying our conditions to EFTs for floating-point multiplication is also of interest.
 In a similar vein, extending our observations on rounding errors induced by floating-point addition to fused multiply-add operations is a potential future direction.